Your questions about COVID-19 & your energy answered

 For electricity emergencies, you will need to contact your local disruptor if there is an electrical emergency or power outage at your home by calling 105 from your mobile or landline free of charge.

 For gas emergencies, please call the Gas Emergency Hotline 0800 111 999.

-If there is an issue with your meter you can contact the team by calling 0345 216 0012 between 09:00 am – 18:30 Monday to Friday or by emailing email@example.com and we will arrange for someone to attend your property.
-Please note, our emergency number and emergency email address is only for customers that are off supply.
+If there is an issue with your meter, you can contact the Utility Point team by calling 0345 216 0012 between 09:00 am – 18:30 Monday to Friday or by emailing email@example.com and we will arrange for someone to attend your property.
+Please note, our emergency number and emergency email address are only for customers that are off supply.
 Any calls relating to a non-emergency query will be directed through to our alternative contact routes.

 If you think you may have coronavirus (COVID-19) or are self-isolating due to having similar symptoms, it’s important you let us know so we can better inform our agents and ensure they are fully equipped with protective clothing when attending your home.

 This will not affect us attending your property and we will do everything we can to have you up and running as soon as possible.

 Will my meter exchange still go ahead?